OpenSource-Deadlock-Tools/DemLockSharp/ReadMe.md

 Right now this project is at the very start, but is quickly being brought up with reference to parsers for other valve games.

+## First release build
+This commit marks the first build I can say is stable enough to be a release.

+It is still lacking a lot of features, however it is able to fully parse the sample demo (more integration testing to come) and seems stable enough.

+The interface to consume the results is not defined fully yet, but that is being worked on.

+This project comes with absolutely zero assurance of stability, and is to be used at your own risk.

+There has also been near zero optimization done to the running speed of the application, so please expect that it will be very slow, as there is still a lot of stuff left in that was only useful for debugging that will be removed as benchmarks are started.

+If you identify anything you think you might be able to fix or upgrade please feel free to reach out as any help would be appreciated! its been a long journey to get here.

 ### Resources